 Common Name: Manchurian Baby's Breath

-Gypsophila oldhamiana is a Perennial up to 1.00 metres tall.
+Gypsophila oldhamiana is a perennial plant that can grow up to 1.00 metres tall.

 It has edible and medicinal uses.